-After almost 2 years of being stuck at home, many people are more than curious about the great outdoors.
+After almost 2 years of being stuck at home, many people are more than curious about the great outdoors and many of them are curious about outdoor training.
 People who never even thought about camping are starting to research gear and look up camping recipes.
-Are you also experiencing a draw towards nature?
-If you’re planning your first camping trip soon, here are a few beginner tips that will ensure your outing is safe, comfortable and fun:
+Are you also experiencing a draw toward nature?
+If you’re planning your first camping trip soon, at this website here are a few beginner tips that will ensure your outing is safe, comfortable and fun:

 Get a slightly bigger tent